 The Winter Solstice – Celebrating A Seasonal Journey

-Even as you sit on your sofa this festive season, planning your 2017 assorted trips and adventures, you’re already on a most spectacular journey.
+Even as you sit on your sofa this festive season, planning next year’s assorted trips and adventures, you’re already on a most spectacular journey.

 Yes indeed, citizens of Earth, our home planet is swirling around and around in a heavenly dance which gives us our seasons, our changing views of the sky, and our day and night.
 It’s a glittering fandango which started with the formation of the early Universe and will continue long after the audience has departed.